'I Feel Like I Was Extremely Resilient': Businesses Shuttered By The COVID Pandemic Begin To Reopen, Recover

 Some of those came from people who don’t even live in the area, including a grandmother from Arizona

-“She sent me a check of $25, and she said on the check, ‘That’s all I can afford, but I see you and it’s heartbreaking and I want to do my part.'”MORE NEWS: Undocumented Immigrants Reassured They Can Get COVID-19 Vaccine After Rite Aid Pharmacists In Orange County Refuse 2 Women
+“She sent me a check of $25, and she said on the check, ‘That’s all I can afford, but I see you and it’s heartbreaking and I want to do my part.'”MORE NEWS: Woman, Dog Fatally Stabbed In Seemingly Random Attack In San Dimas; Suspect In Custody

 An unexpected but welcomed side effect of COVID — a community coming together.